Mennonites in Mexico: Present

 Mennonite Cultural Center and Museum in Cuauhtémoc, Chihuahua.

-The community of Chihuahua separates themselves into "conservative" and "liberal", with the liberal faction accounting for 20% of the population.
-This group is more open to outsiders and as such, more likely to marry outside of the community than their conservative peers.
+The community of Chihuahua is divided into "conservative" and "liberal" factions, with the liberal faction accounting for 20% of the population.
+This group is more open to outsiders and more likely to marry outside of the community than their conservative peers.
 It is also more common for this group to adopt Tarahumara and Mestizo children.
 These children grow up as any other Mennonite would, learning German in school and helping out in the community.